2020–2021 China–India skirmishes: Economic sanctions

 Initially, India's economic response to China was mainly restricted to patriotic programs on news channels and social media publicity appeals, with very little actual impact on businesses and sales.
 In May, in response to the border skirmishes, Sonam Wangchuk appealed to Indians to use "wallet power" and boycott Chinese products.
 This appeal was covered by major media houses and supported by various celebrities.

 Following the Galwan Valley clash on 15 June 2020, there were calls across India to boycott Chinese goods.
 The Indian Railways cancelled a contract with a Chinese firm, while the Department of Telecommunication notified BSNL not to use any Chinese made product in upgradations.
 Mumbai cancelled a monorail contract where the only bidders were Chinese companies; and alternatively said it would focus on finding an Indian technological partner instead.
 Numerous Chinese contractors and firms were under enhanced scrutiny following the 2020 border friction.
-Chinese imports began undergoing through additional checks at Indian customs.
+Chinese imports began undergoing thorough additional checks at Indian customs.
 In retaliation, customs in China and Hong Kong held up Indian exports.
 There were also calls for making sure Chinese companies do not have access to strategic markets in India.
 Swadeshi Jagaran Manch said that if the government was serious about making India self-reliant, Chinese companies should not be given projects such as the Delhi-Meerut RRTS.
 (However, in the first week of 2021, reports emerged that a Chinese firm had been awarded a contract for construction of 5.6 km of the Delhi-Meerut RRTS.)
 Days later, the Transport Minister Nitin Gadkari announced that Chinese firms would be banned from road projects in India.
 The Haryana government cancelled a tender related to a power project in which Chinese firms had put in bid.
 The Uttar Pradesh government Special Task Force personnel were given orders to delete 52 apps including TikTok and WeChat for security reasons while officials in Madhya Pradesh Police were given an advisory for the same.